[LP] Singles CD DVD Books Magazines LaserDisc Other

 Individually, each had taken the music to new heights and new audiences, through the use of jazzy phrasing and sophisticated lyrics, while never selling out in the way that earlier pop soul acts had been reduced to.
 Flack's somber folksy style is a perfect match for the warm spirituality of Hathaway – and the pair work beautifully in counterpoint!

-Franklin, Aretha - Hey Now Hey
+Franklin, Aretha - Amazing Grace

 Higgins & Alex Brown, Monk - Sheba, Baby